-Any regularly enrolled LaGrange College student who desires to take coursework for transient credit by extension, correspondence, or through online vendors must obtain prior approval in writing from his or her academic advisor and from the Provost.
-Such extension or correspondence credit (grades of "C-" or better) may not exceed six hours, and no credits earned in this manner may be applied toward the fulfillment of courses with the subject code CORE or ENGL 1101 or 1102.
-Courses taken by extension or correspondence must be completed with all grades recorded before the end of the student's final term in order to graduation in that term.
+LaGrange College may award credit for courses taken online from a regionally accredited institution.
+Any regularly enrolled LaGrange College student who desires to take coursework for transient credit must obtain prior approval through transient course petition (obtaining all necessary signatures) to the Provost.
+Online credit (grades of "C-" or better) may not exceed six hours, and no credits earned in this manner may be applied toward the fulfillment of courses with the subject code CORE or ENGL 1101 or 1102.
+Courses taken online must be completed with all grades recorded before the end of the student's final term in order to graduate in that term.